saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 The first three are about memory, and are explained on [Memory Security](/advanced/memory-security/).

 **Maximum** is the only one that affects this page.
-It swaps the key for a fresh one every week, so an old copy of your saved data stops being useful quickly.
+It replaces the key with a new one every week.
+So if someone steals an old copy of your saved data, it soon becomes useless to them.

 :::caution[Turning Maximum back off]